Ready to learn how to DJ mix like a pro fast? This post tells you everything from beatmatching to some of the best

 Knowing where you need to drop that first beat on the second track is just as important as beatmatching.
 And what about EQing to get the perfect blend?

 If you don’t get these things right you’ll end up with a mix with harsh transitions that instantly kill the vibe of the crowd.
 But get it right, and all of your mixes will flow perfectly from track to track.

 In this guide, we’ll show you how to set the EQ’s (these are the bass, mid, and treble settings on a DJ mixer) and how to set the right volumes to keep your levels consistent.

-And if you're using a controller, an all-in-one system, or stand alone players check out our guide to > Mixing Decks.
+And if you’re using a controller, an all-in-one system, or stand alone players check out our guide below.

 How to DJ Mix – Beatmatching by Ear

 When you’re first learning how to mix it’s best to chose two music tracks that are of a similar style (like house, trance, or techno).
 You’ll find each genre of music will usually be built around a similar bpm (beats per minute).
 So choose two tracks from the same genre to start with.

 When I started DJing I was using vinyl, so beat matching was a bit trickier than some of the options available today.
 But whether you’re learning how to mix digitally, with CD’s, or with vinyl, they all use the same principles.

 Most beginner DJ’s like the idea of having two separate decks in front of them.
 So we’ll assume that you’re using stand alone players for most of this tutorial.
 We’ll add in a few digital software tips too, but the general technique is the same.